 If you’ve ever been stuck on how to do something, chances are you’ve turned to Google for help.
 It’s quick, it’s useful, and it’s free.
 But what if you have more than one burning question?

-Online courses are a popular way of learning new things – in fact, the global market for online learning is expected to reach over $240 billion by 2022.
+Online courses are a popular way of learning new things – in fact, the global market for online learning is valued at $250 billion.
 That’s definitely something to make the most of!

 Of course, you’ll need to know a fair amount about the topic you’re teaching, but the range of subjects you can cover are endless.
 Writing, marketing, technology, cooking, music, pet grooming; the list goes on and on.

 The good news is, you don’t have to be an expert – you just need to know enough to put together a good quality course that people will benefit from.